-where $n{\rm HC}$ is the number of HCs.
-Positive scores indicate that larvae carry out more HCs per second (HC s-1) while heading away from the odour than while heading towards it, and thus indicate attraction.
+Positive scores indicate that larvae carry out more HCs per second (HC/s) while heading away from the odour than while heading towards it, and thus indicate attraction.
 In contrast, negative scores indicate aversion.

-To calculate the difference in the HC rate-modulation of animals after paired versus unpaired training, we calculated the difference in HC rate-modulation (Δ HC rate-modulation, $\Delta M{\text{rate-HC}}$) as:
+To calculate the difference in the HC rate-modulation of animals after paired versus unpaired training, we calculated the Δ HC rate-modulation as: